 For traveling outside of Tokyo Disney Resort but still in Japan, we couldn’t recommend the Japan Rail Pass highly enough.
 This is offered to foreigners and gives easy access to railroads, including the Shinkansen (bullet train), across the country.
 If you are traveling throughout Japan rather than just Tokyo then you will get value out of the Rail Pass.
 The rail system in Japan is very advanced and can get travelers to nearly any area they want to go.
 With renting a car being somewhat out of the question for most (we wouldn’t recommend it even if you were feeling up to the challenge) trains are an easy, cheap way to get around.
 Buy the JR Pass before leaving for Japan.

 When traveling throughout the country, Google Maps will be a huge help.
 We recommend putting locations into Google Maps during your trip planning so that you’ll be somewhat familiar with locations.
 Planning itineraries using landmarks that are close together will make traveling more efficient and enjoyable.

 As far as how to get Google Maps to work while walking around Japan, we recommend a device that you can rent at the airports called pocket wi-fi.
-This is essentially a wi-fi hot spot small enough to fit into your pocket that you can connect multiple smart phones to (or laptops).
-This will make messaging (multiple messaging apps work) fairly easy as well as connection to apps or the internet fairly easy.
+This is essentially a wi-fi hot spot small enough to fit into your pocket that you can connect multiple smart phones (or laptops) to.
+This will make messaging (multiple messaging apps work), as well as connection to apps or the internet, fairly easy.
 Several sites rent these devices and will have them available for pick-up at the airport.
 I recommend Googling pocket wi-fi in Japan, shopping through a few sites and then picking the cheapest option.

 How Many Days?